Beautiful (Christina Aguilera song): Legacy

 "Beautiful" is widely regarded as an anthem by the LGBT community.

 "Beautiful" has been embraced by the LGBT community as an anthem.
 The Advocates Larry Flick believed the release of the song was "one of the most powerful moments of queer activism in 2003".
 On October 5, 2010, several hundred people gathered in front of the Massachusetts State House and sang "Beautiful" as a tribute to the teenagers who had committed suicide due to anti-gay bullying during the previous months.
 In March 2011, the Columbus Children's Choir and Columbus Gay Men's Chorus joined to perform the song as a contribution to the It Gets Better Project.
 UK LGBT rights charity Stonewall named "Beautiful" the most empowering song of the decade for lesbian, gay and bisexual people; media personality and Stonewall contributor Paul Gambaccini called the song "a major achievement that has inspired millions of young people around the world."
 The result is based on the choice from 1,007 readers.
 Aguilera commented of the song's reception from the LGBT community, "I cannot express in words how much the LGBT community means to me.
 On my darkest day their support lifts me up.
 I feel honored that some of my songs become anthems to them as well."

-"Beautiful" inspired a subgenre of empowerment pop songs including Katy Perry's "Firework" (2010) and Lady Gaga's "Born This Way" (2011).
+"Beautiful" Attitude and Glamour magazines noted that before Katy Perry's "Firework" (2010) and Lady Gaga's "Born This Way" (2011), there was "Beautiful" by Aguilera.
 The transgender character from its music video seemingly influenced the Denis O'Hare's Liz Taylor role in the horror television series American Horror Story: Hotel.
-The music video for "Beautiful" was parodied in the eighth season of Mad TV, where the singer was portrayed by Christina Moore.
 Sabrina Carpenter stated that "Beautiful" inspired her vocally and artistically.
-She also covered the song during her Evolution Tour (2016–2017).
 Rita Ora noted that the music video for "Beautiful" inspired her song "Girl in the Mirror", and Alessia Cara credits the ballad as source of inspiration for her single "Scars to Your Beautiful".
-Burial sampled "Beautiful" on two songs from his 2007 album Untrue.
 In 2022, Billboard ranked the song the second on their list of "The 100 Greatest Songs of 2002".
 They noted that the "Grammy-winning empowerment anthem provides a stunningly detailed illustration of the search for one's inner beauty amid battling insecurities".

-The song has been covered by multiple artists, including Elvis Costello, Sam Smith, Ava Max, Kenny G and Chaka Khan.